dart-lang/site-www/src/_guides/language/analysis-options.md

 Strong mode applies more restrictive rules to the type system and, as a result, finds more errors during static analysis and at runtime.
 Another benefit of strong mode is faster compilation.
-Some tools, such as DDC, require strong mode compliance.
+Some tools, such as dartdevc, require strong mode compliance.

 The simplest way to enable strong mode is to specify `strong-mode: true` in the analysis-options file: